LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 Integration interactions make programmatic calls to retrieve or post data to external systems and/or to perform actions.
 They perform their work and then execute the next action.

-If an integration retrieves data, that data can be stored in custom fields, so you can use it in subsequent interactions.
-For information on how to display variable data in interactions, see [here](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions).
+If an integration retrieves data, that data can be stored in custom fields, so you can [use it in subsequent interactions](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions).

 Integrations are similar to questions in that you can define conditions that each perform different next actions (based on which condition is met).
 Common uses for this include checking whether the integration call was a success or failure, having a condition triggered by the value of an API response, and having these events direct the flow of the conversation in a desired manner.

 ### Integration interactions

 {: .important}
-Before you can add an Integration interaction, you need to create the integration itself.
-For details on this, see [here](conversation-builder-integrations-integration-basics.html#integration-types).
+Before you can add an Integration interaction, you need to [create the integration](conversation-builder-integrations-integration-basics.html#integration-types) itself.

 **To add an Integration interaction**